-Named in honor of L.A. de Bougainville, a French navigator who lived from 1729 to 1811, bougainvillea is native to South America.
-First described and classified in 1789, bougainvillea had been discovered in Brazil twenty years earlier.
+Named in honor of L.A. de Bougainville, a French navigator who lived from 1729 to 1811, the plant is native to South America.
+First described and classified in 1789, bougainvillea was discovered in Brazil twenty years earlier.

 Since their petals resemble paper, bougainvillea is popularly known as Paper Flowers.

 Botanically, bougainvillea is classified as Bougainvillea Glabra, Bougainvillea Peruviana, or Bougainvillea x Buttiana (a hybrid of the previous two.)

 There are other species, but most commercial varieties are selections and hybrids of these three main species.
 New hybrids appear regularly.